ALgosZen/python-kafka-event-driven-architecture/README.md

 > A Cool tutorial on python
 [This is an external link to conflient tutorials](https://developer.confluent.io/get-started/python/)

-sample ordering system system using event driven architecture
+sample ordering app event driven architecture
 ![Ordering Flow](/images//image6.png?raw=true "Orders")

 > Amazon MSK makes it easy to ingest and process streaming data in real time with fully managed Apache Kafka